rdmurphy/create-clone/README.md

 yarn create clone <repository> <dest>
 ```

-This is basically the entire reason this library exists. 😶
+This is basically the reason this library exists. 😶

 ## Usage